Skip to main content

 1. Navigate to Admin → Settings → Health.
 You need admin permissions to access this page.

-2. The Health section exposes two related controls:
+2. The Health section exposes four related controls:

 • Default Grace Period (days) — How long a manual override is honored before the AI recalculates health